 Also, there are books I wrote several years ago.
 Although they are out of print now, you can still find copies online.
 Home is the Heart, Wintersong and Rainbow Dreams were written under the name Kathaleen Burr.
 They are sweet romance stories, set in the fictional Ozarks town of Pleasant Springs, Missouri.

-I have book and story ideas spinning in my gray matter all the time.
+Book and story ideas spin and churn in my gray matter all the time.
 So you see, I keep busy writing books for kids and for adults.
 Join me for more talk at my blog “Sweet Tea with K.D.” and follow my progress (or lack thereof) in my “Journal.”